Learn about dog training and caring

 A written thesis about a dog-related subject.
 Length: 20-40 pages.

-A study trip in spring to an interesting dog country.
+If possible, a study trip in spring 2024 to an interesting dog country.

 - Business enterprise